zooteamworkspace/zooProject/README.md

 - Most project will be on JDK 11 at version 11.0.2.
 - Database version will be Postgresql 10
-- Install Postman to test the APIs
+- Install Postman to test the APIs (or built-in Swagger)

 ## Installation Instruction